SaberLS/double-linked-list/README.md

 # double-linked-list

-My attempt at creating double linked list with methods similar to Array like push, pop etc. and testing them with jest.
+My attempt at creating double linked list with methods similar to Array like push, pop etc. ,implementing some basic sorting algorithms on created list and testing it with jest.

 ## 🛠 In this project I used